Phillies hit 4 homers, rally past Padres 10-6, lead NLCS 3-1

 The Phillies send ace Zack Wheeler to the mound in Game 5 Sunday at Citizens Bank Park to try and clinch their first National League pennant since 2009.
 They haven’t won the World Series since 2008.

-No matter the outcome, Game 4 was one to remember in Philly.
+No matter the outcome, Game 4 was one to remember for the Phillies and their fans.

 The Phillies trailed 4-0 in the first and then chipped away, slugged away and finally put away the Padres.
 The clincher came in a four-run fifth inning against reliever Sean Manaea.
 Trailing 6-4, Schwarber walked to start the rally.
 Hoskins then ripped his second homer of the game — no bat spike, but just as dramatic — for the tying shot.
 Realmuto walked to set the stage for Harper.

 The 2021 NL MVP lined the go-ahead double that rolled to the left-center wall for a 7-6 lead as the Philly crowd absolutely exploded.
-Harper ran his hands across the script “Phillies” on his chest and exclaimed, “This is my (expletive) house!”
+Harper then told the fans exactly where he lived – and his house is their home, too.

 The Phillies fans refused to sit — and they had no reason to the rest of the game.
 Nick Castellanos singled in Harper to complete the scoring in the fifth.